rust-lang/book/src/ch17-02-concurrency-with-async.md

 With the updated code in Listing 17-10, the messages get printed at 500-millisecond intervals, rather than all in a rush after two seconds.

-The program still never stops, because of the way `while let` loop interacts with `trpl::join`:
+The program still never exits, though, because of the way `while let` loop interacts with `trpl::join`:

 * The future returned from `trpl::join` only completes once *both* futures passed to it have completed.
 * The `tx` future completes once it finishes sleeping after sending the last message in `vals`.
 * The `rx` future will not complete until the `while let` loop ends.
-* The `while let` loop will not end until `rx.recv().await` produces `None`.
+* The `while let` loop will not end until awaiting `rx.recv` produces `None`.
-* The `rx.recv().await` will only return `None` once the other end of the channel is closed.
+* Awaiting `rx.recv` will only return `None` once the other end of the channel is closed.
-* The channel will only close if we call `rx.close()` or when the sender side, `tx`, is dropped.
+* The channel will only close if we call `rx.close` or when the sender side, `tx`, is dropped.
-* We do not call `rx.close()` anywhere, and `tx` will not be dropped until the async block ends.
+* We do not call `rx.close` anywhere, and `tx` will not be dropped until the outermost async block passed to `trpl::run` ends.
 * The block cannot end because it is blocked on `trpl::join` completing, which takes us back to the top of this list!

-We could manually close `rx` by calling `rx.close()` somewhere, but that does not make much sense.
+We could manually close `rx` by calling `rx.close` somewhere, but that does not make much sense.
 Stopping after handling some arbitrary number of messages would make the program shut down, but we could miss messages.
 We need some other way to make sure that `tx` gets dropped *before* the end of the function.

 Right now, the async block where we send the messages only borrows `tx`, but if we could move `tx` into that async block, it would be dropped once that block